openshift/rosa/README.md

 ### Select an AWS account to use

-Unless you're just testing out MOA, we recommend using a dedicated AWS account to run any production clusters.
+Unless you are just testing out MOA, we recommend using a dedicated AWS account to run any production clusters.
 If you are utilizing AWS Organizations, you can use an AWS account within your organization or [create a new one](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html#orgs_manage_accounts_create-new).

 If you are using AWS organizations and you need to have a Service Control Policy (SCP) applied to the AWS account you plan to use, see the [Red Hat Requirements for Customer Cloud Subscriptions](https://www.openshift.com/dedicated/ccs#scp) for details on the minimum required SCP.

-As part of the cluster creation process, `moactl` will create an osdCcsAdmin IAM user.
+As part of the cluster creation process, `rosa` will create an osdCcsAdmin IAM user.
 This user will have Programmatic access enabled and have the AdministratorAccess policy attached to it.
 The AWS credentials provided in the next section will be used to create this user.

 ### Install and configure the AWS cli